 DMARC is the only authentication that reports how the incoming emails should be treated based on Sender Policy Framework (SPF), and DomainKeys Identified Mail (DKIM) pass/fail status.
 So, if an email is DMARC authenticated, it indicates that the sender is legitimate and the content of the email hasn't been tampered with.

 With the help of the DMARC protocol, ISPs or internet service providers can identify spammers quickly.
 Therefore, it prevents any malicious emails from reaching recipients' inboxes.

-How DMARC safeguards your domain from phishing
+Safeguard your domain from phishing

 How to set up DMARC?

-The implementation of DMARC policy on your domain name involves a set of processes.
+Implementing DMARC policy on your domain name involves a set of processes.
 Here, changes are made in the DNS records at the domain registrar.
 Then, an optimal configuration takes place at the end of email providers to send the signed emails.

-Basic steps included in the execution process are as follows:
+The basic steps included in the execution process are as follows:

-- Set up SPF
+Set up SPF on the envelope domain.

-- Set up DKIM
+Set up DKIM on the sender domain.